How Supplemental Accident Insurance Can Help You

 - Premiums do not increase with age.

-Everyday chores can take a turn for the worse.
-Falling off a ladder while cleaning the gutters, or having a bicycle accident while exercising in your neighborhood, are just some of the examples that may warrant supplemental accident coverage.
+Falling off a ladder while cleaning the gutters or having a bicycle accident while exercising in your neighborhood are just some of the examples that may warrant supplemental accident coverage.
 Supplemental accident insurance can help with a variety of mishaps.
 Many plans will list the injuries they cover, and guidelines and exclusions will differ from policy to policy.
-So, it’s important to review each plan carefully.
+It’s important to review each plan carefully.
 Generally, something as serious as a car accident (or as routine as a trip or fall) can involve injuries that are covered by your accident coverage.

-There are some instances where you will not be covered by your supplemental accident coverage.
+Supplemental accident insurance does not cover every medical issue.
 Each policy will differ in the details, but here are some common examples that might exclude you from receiving cash benefits: